 - The ending of The Poseidon Adventure featured this as the way the band of survivors was rescued.

-- The Adventures Of Archie Reynolds has a hilarious variant of this.
+- The Adventures of Archie Reynolds has a hilarious variant of this.
 Amanda is Bound and Gagged in a crate and banging and "mmmphhing" to get attention.
-Archie is terrified of the banging, muffling crate for several pages, until he finally realizes "these might be human moans".
+Archie is terrified of the banging, muffling crate for several pages until he finally realizes "these might be human moans".

 - Nancy Drew is especially notable in that she (in at least one instance) combines this trope with her knowledge of Morse code.

-- J.T.
+- The J.T.
 Edson character Doc Leroy, temporarily working as a lawman, was coshed and immobilised to prevent his interfering with a planned robbery.
 (The crooks didn't kill him as Leroy had plenty of the kind of friends you don't want to spend the rest of your life running away from.)
 He was reduced to banging on the floor of the hotel room he was shut up in, hoping to attract attention.

 - The main character of What is the What does this when burglars tie him up in his own house.
-To alert his neighbours, he starts by kicking the floor, then moves on to kicking the door, which makes a good deal more noise.
+To alert his neighbors, he starts by kicking the floor, then moves on to kicking the door, which makes a good deal more noise.

 - In Alfred Noyes's poem "The Highwayman", Bess, with no other way to make a noise loud enough to warn her lover of danger, shoots herself with the musket tied to her.

-- In The Worst Witch in the episode where Miss Cackle gets tied up, gagged and left in the storage closet, when she sees Mildred and Enid flying in through the passage at the top of the closet, she starts making noise.
+- In The Worst Witch in the episode where Miss Cackle gets tied up, gagged, and left in the storage closet when she sees Mildred and Enid flying in through the passage at the top of the closet, she starts making noise.

-- In the video for Street of Dreams by 80s metal band Rainbow, the hero's girlfriend, tied a chair, gagged, and locked in a closet, manages to attract her boyfriend's attention by kicking the door with the toes of her shoes.
+- In the video for Street of Dreams by 80s metal band Rainbow, the hero's girlfriend, tied to a chair, gagged, and locked in a closet, manages to attract her boyfriend's attention by kicking the door with the toes of her shoes.

 - Dick Tracy was once held captive during World War II by a villain named Flattop.
 He hammered out a message with his feet in Morse code, which was heard and correctly transcribed by a young woman upstairs.

-- Julie Yamamoto in Ben 10: Ultimate Alien does this after being bound, gagged and locked in a closet by Elena in "Revenge of the Swarm".
+- Julie Yamamoto in Ben 10: Ultimate Alien does this after being bound, gagged, and locked in a closet by Elena in "Revenge of the Swarm".
 It worked.